meduza-corp/interstellar/README.md

 ## Why do we need it
 Monitoring Google Play reviews is a must for a responsible Android developer.

+Going every morning to the webpage, finding what's the last you've already answered does not sound like a 2015-thing.

 Users treat Google Play reviews as a way to seek for support.

-Although you have only one hit — consecutive edits of *your* reply won’t be emailed to the user as the first one — it helps a lot in troubleshooting, especially given the range of different devices and OS versions on the market.
+Remember, you have only one hit.
+Only your first reply is being emailed to the user.
+Consecutive edits of *your reply* won’t be emailed to the user as the first one.

+Replies help a lot in troubleshooting, especially given the range of different devices and OS versions on the market.

+Plus, you want a good rating in the Google Play Store, right?

 ## Configuration